inspec/inspec-aws/docs/resources/aws_vpc_endpoint_notifications.md

       it { should exist }
     end

-Confirm that ARN to a Aws VPC Endpoint Connection Notification is as expected.
+Confirm that ARN to an AWS VPC Endpoint Connection Notification is as expected.

     describe aws_vpc_endpoint_connection_notifications do
       its('connection_notification_arns') { should include 'arn:aws:sns:us-east-2:112758395563:aws-sns-topic-encryption-bloixlvrsnfyblzxnbgcbvhju' }
     end

-Confirm that the type of a Aws VPC Endpoint Connection Notification is as expected.
+Confirm that the type of an AWS VPC Endpoint Connection Notification is as expected.

     describe aws_vpc_endpoint_connection_notifications do
       its('connection_notification_types') { should include 'Topic' }
     end

 ## Parameters

-This resource expects the Aws VPC Endpoint Connection Notification ID as a parameter.
+This resource expects the AWS VPC Endpoint Connection Notification ID as a parameter.

 See also the [AWS documentation on Aws VPC Endpoint Connection Notifications](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-vpcendpointconnectionnotification.html).